portugueslab/sashimi/README.md

 [Install the latest Anaconda](https://www.anaconda.com/) distribution of Python 3.

-Clone this repository and navigate to the main folder (`../sashimi`)
+Clone this repository and navigate to the main folder `../sashimi`

 ### Recommended: Create a new environment

 It is a good practice to create an environment for every project.
-You will now make an environment called `sashimi` which will run python 3.8:
+We provide a file to automatically create the right environment.
+Make sure you are in the main folder `../sashimi` and run:

-    conda create -n sashimi python=3.8
+    conda env create -f environment.yml

 We will run all related to this software in this environment.
 You can activate the environment running: